 Speed of development is important, but not at the cost of user experience of the application.
 This is important, as every user (including employees of the company), is influenced by the great apps of the consumer world.

-Therefore this sandbox environment must enable wider section of the enterprise to participate in building applications and not be limited to highly professional developers.
+Therefore this sandbox environment must enable a wider section of the enterprise to participate in building applications and not be limited to highly professional developers.

 Any enterprise application has to integrate with important data stored in the company’s System of Records (applications that hold key data) and perhaps with Systems of Differentiation (applications that automate processes).

 Enterprise application integration is achieved rapidly when such integration is done through Application Programming Interfaces (or APIs).
 The simpler architecture of REST APIs and learnings from the consumer web are finding widespread adoption in the enterprise.

 Building an app for scalability is a challenge that can slow down any development team.
 Gradual decline in hardware pricing and increasing power of commodity hardware means developers no longer need to build software for hardware scarcity, they can assume a scalable platform underneath.
 The sandbox has to enable designing for the cloud, where applications are built to horizontally scale (through the addition of computing resources as needed at runtime, without the need for software changes).

 An IT-administered private cloud (under IT control, flexible on-demand provisioning, and enterprise data-safe, hence private) needs to power the enterprise innovation infrastructure to remove dependence on IT for provisioning computing resources and reduce wait times for apps to become available to business users.